Rai Thistlethwayte: Early life

 Thistlethwayte was born and raised in Sydney, New South Wales, and attended Beaumont Road Public School then Knox Grammar School.
 Born into a musical family, he started learning from his mother, a classical piano teacher, before his fifth birthday.
 His father, Ian, is a language teacher and a bass player and guitarist who played bass in a Sydney-based band called 'The Plebs', which formed under the name 'The Centaurs' in Sydney in 1963.

 In his early teens, Thistlethwayte listened to classic rock and early metal, then blues and jazz.
 He started writing songs around the age of 15.
 After finishing high school in 1997 he was awarded a scholarship to the Sydney Conservatorium of Music where he commenced a Bachelor of Music in jazz piano in 1998.

 Some of his early musical influences are listed as The Beach Boys, Buddy Holly, Deep Purple, Cream, Jimi Hendrix, Iron Maiden, Stevie Wonder, Donny Hathaway, Prince, Frank Sinatra, Joni Mitchell, Mahavishnu Orchestra, Chick Corea, Keith Jarrett, Oscar Peterson and Claude Debussy.

 Music career

 2000–2001: "Give a Smile to the Planet"

 After a year at the Sydney Conservatorium, Thistlethwayte came to the attention of, and signed with Columbia/Sony in the United States.
-He released one single, "Give a Smile to the Planet", which was released in Australia in mid-2000 and peaked at number 88, and completed an album, which was released as a promo but was eventually shelved.
+He released one single, "Give a Smile to the Planet", which was released in Australia in mid-2000 and peaked at number 88, and completed an album featuring production by Full Force which was released as a promo in Australia and the US but only officially released in Mexico.